Fyodor Tolstoy (adventurer): World tour

 Tolstoy's behavior on board, where he was unencumbered by official duties, was very unpredictable.
 He often provoked quarrels with other members of the team, including the captain himself.
 In addition, Tolstoy permitted himself some japes when addressing members of the crew that he did not like: for example, once he intoxicated the priest accompanying the Neva, and when the latter lay dead drunk on the floor, Tolstoy stuck his beard to the deck boards with sealing wax.
 When the priest came to, he was obliged to cut off his beard to free himself.
 On another occasion, when Krusenstern was gone from his cabin, Tolstoy sneaked into his cabin with a ship's pet, an orangutan that Tolstoy had bought while the ship was moored on an island in the Pacific Ocean.
 He took Krusenstern's logbook, put a blank sheet of paper on top and began to show the ape how to cover the paper with ink.
 Then he left the orangutan alone in the cabin, who went on drawing on the notebook.
 When Krusenstern returned, all his records had already been destroyed.

 Similar behavior more than once caused Tolstoy to be put under arrest.
 Finally, Krusenstern lost patience and abandoned the passenger during a stop at Kamchatka.
 Further details of Tolstoy's travels are known only through his own not always credible accounts.
-From Kamchatka Tolstoy managed to get to one of the Aleutian islands or to Sitka island, where he spent several months among Alaskan natives of the Tlingit tribe.
-It is possible that he travelled from Kamchatka to Sitka on the ship Neva, after he was dropped off by the Nadezhda.
-During his sojourn on Sitka (or according to other sources, during the earlier stop of the Nadezhda stop in the Marquesas), he acquired multiple tattoos, which he later displayed with pride to curious acquaintances.
+From Kamchatka Tolstoy reportedly managed to get to one of the Aleutian islands or to Sitka island, where he spent several months among Alaskan natives of the Tlingit tribe.
+He acquired multiple tattoos, which he later displayed with pride to curious acquaintances.
 The afore-mentioned orangutan, which was left on land with Tolstoy and whose later fate is unknown, gave rise to a great deal of gossip in aristocratic circles.
 According to one of the rumors, during his stay in Kamchatka, Tolstoy lived together with the ape; according to others, he ate it.